xiao-xiaoyu/academic-mypages/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'am now a student of the Program of Mathematics and Applied Mathematics at Zhejiang University, minoring in ​Intensive Training Program of the Chu Kochen Honors College.
+I'am now a senior student of the Program of Mathematics and Applied Mathematics at Zhejiang University, minoring in ​Intensive Training Program of the Chu Kochen Honors College.
 My research interests include AI for science like physical simulation, deep learning for large-scale graph and Explainable AI.
 I'm highly-motivated to pursue a PhD in Computer Science at Golden States since Golden State Warriors (an American professional basketball team) are based in San Francisco.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.